Check this out:

 Hwy 6 follows the Wilson River from the lower reaches to the fishing deadline at the South Fork.
 The Kilchis River is accessible at the Mapes Creek launch, Kilchis Park, and along Kilchis Forest Road up to the deadline at the confluence of the North and South forks.

 The Trask River is accessible at Trask Hatchery and Lorens Drift off Chance Road and along Trask River Road.
 The North and South Fork Trask (open for winter steelhead Dec.
-1 to March 31) are accessible by forest roads that follow each stream.
-The North Fork Trask deadline is at Bark Shanty Creek and the South Fork deadline is at Edwards Creek.
+1 to March 31, and trout from May 23-June 15) are accessible by forest roads that follow each stream.
+The North Fork Trask steelhead deadline is at Bark Shanty Creek and the South Fork steelhead deadline is at Edwards Creek.

 Tillamook area lakes (Hebo, Cape Meares, Smith, Spring, Lytle, Town, Tahoe, Battle, North and South lakes, and Lorens Pond): These lakes are stocked throughout the spring (except Battle Lake, which is stocked once annually with fingerling trout).
 Although open all year, they are stocked heavily around spring break to provide fishing opportunities for youth and adults.
 Several of the lakes have some carryover trout (up to 18-inches long) from last year.
 In addition, larger “trophy” trout will be stocked later in the year in some lakes.
-The locations of and directions to many of these lakes can be found on the ODFW website.
+Locations of and directions.

 Lorens Pond recently underwent a substantial restoration.
 Upgrades included an angling platform, deepening of the east end of the pond, new trails, improved parking, and some tree plantings.
 An ADA accessible trail was constructed to the new fishing platform, as well as a disabled parking spot.
 A portable restroom was also been added.